Cleonbazil/columbia-ai-case-study-1/README.md

  climate control.*

->To start our journey in the proper path it is best if develop to the best of our abalities a clear understanding of AI and BMS represent in the context of this project.>
+>To start our journey in the proper path it is best if develop to the best of our abalities a clear understanding of what AI and BMS represent in the context of this project.